 Players who complete all six rounds of this tournament may enter the US Open with a 50% discount.
-This discount will be available for onsite registrations at Chess Control Tuesday after completion of the NGTOC’s sixth round.
+This discount will be available for onsite registrations at Chess Control Tuesday after completion of the RHNGTOC’s sixth round.
 To avoid online registration fee refunds, please register onsite.
-The host State Affiliate’s alternate may only receive this discount if she was available to play during all rounds of the National Girls Tournament.
+In addition, the host State Affiliate’s alternate may receive this discount as long as she was available to play during all rounds of the Ruth Haring National Girls Tournament.

-The Robert and Barbara Schiffrin family have created a $5,000 College/University Scholarship to be awarded to the 1st Place finisher on tie-break in Norfolk, Virginia.
+The Robert and Barbara Schiffrin family have created a $5,000 College/University Scholarship to be awarded to the 1st Place finisher on tie-break in the 2019 WIM Ruth Haring National Girls Tournament of Champions in Orlando, Florida.
 The winner may use this award at any school of higher learning of her choice.
 If there is a tie for 1st Place, the Scholarship will be awarded to the highest finisher on tie-breaks.
 To redeem this Scholarship, the recipient must present proof to the US Chess Federation of enrollment in a school of higher learning.

 During the Opening Ceremony, each participant will receive a Gold Medallion provided by US Chess.
 Cash Prizes and gift certificates are awarded during the Closing Ceremony.
 Cash prizes are given for the purpose of reimbursing players for expenses incurred in the participation of this tournament.
 Players must complete all six rounds and be in attendance to receive their prizes.

-These can only be redeemed with the 2017 US Open Bookstore vendor before the end of the US Open.
-They will be awarded in the following categories: Best Game, Biggest Upset overall, Biggest Upset in each of the other rounds and State versus State.
+These can only be redeemed with the 2019 US Open Bookstore vendor before the end of the US Open.
+They will be awarded in the following categories: Best Game, Biggest Upset overall, Biggest Upset in each round and State versus State.